Last Updated on: 8th November 2023, 09:12 am

 - Enamel affectation: at this stage, no symptoms are experienced, but it implies there is damage to the outermost layer of enamel due to caries that erode the tooth from the inside.
 It is possible that white spots will show, and sometimes you will develop sensitivity to cold and heat.

-- Deterioration of the dentin: Once caries has passed the enamel, it affects the layer below it, which is yellowish – called dentin.
+- Deterioration of the dentin: Once caries have passed the enamel, it affects the layer below it, which is yellowish – called dentin.
 At this stage, it is possible to experience dental sensitivity and even pain.
 There may be a visible hole or cavity in the tooth.
-It is possible to remove the decay and put in a filling.
+It is possible to remove the decay and put it in a filling.

 - Pulp involvement: We can find an abscess in the inner part of the tooth, the deepest layer.
 Therefore, when the caries reach the pulp, the pain is intense and acute.
 When a cavity forms, it can attack the nerve of the tooth.
 At this point, the nerve dies and an abscess begins to form.

-- Formation of an abscess: it is one of the final stages of caries, since when bacteria reach the pulp, they can spread toward the gums and jaw, even going deep.
+- Formation of an abscess: it is one of the final stages of caries since when bacteria reach the pulp, they can spread toward the gums and jaw, even going deep.
 Once this happens, swelling or inflammation (with localized heat – a sign of fever) will be observed in the gum near the tooth along with redness.
 The patient may experience some pain.

 - Complications and final stage: caries have generated another type of gum disease that deteriorates the gum, the tooth, and possibly the jaw, generating, tooth loss, tooth fracture, or in more serious cases, an infection carried through the blood vessels, called sepsis.